-Compartmentalization.
-The single most useful technique for 12. dealing with anticipation and interference is to separate, or compartmentalize, exercises that interfere with each other.
+12. Compartmentalization.
+The single most useful technique for dealing with anticipation and interference is to separate, or compartmentalize, exercises that interfere with each other.
 Thus, in the EOL example above, the thoughtful trainer will seldom recall his/her dog from EOL.
-Instead the trainer will place the animal EOL, run it through a few changes of position, pause, and then go to the dog and release it and reward it.
-In this way the dog does not anticipate a recall at the end of the EOL exercises, and therefore does not creep forward. То practice the recall from EOL, on a separate occasion the trainer will place the dog EOL and make it stay for a while, and then recall it, in this way keeping the changes of position and the recall compartmentalized and preventing interference.
+Instead, the trainer will place the animal EOL, run it through a few changes of position, pause, and then go to the dog and release it and reward it.
+In this way, the dog does not anticipate a recall at the end of the EOL exercises and, therefore, does not creep forward.
+To practice the recall from EOL, on a separate occasion the trainer will place the dog EOL and make it stay for a while, and then recall it.
+In this way, the changes of position and the recall are compartmentalized and prevent interference.